 Fancy Farm is very much a car-oriented town.
 This is because the population of Fancy Farm isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The percentage of adults in Fancy Farm who are college-educated is close to the national average for all communities of 21.84%: 17.06% of the adults in Fancy Farm have a bachelor's degree or advanced degree.
+In terms of college education, Fancy Farm is nearly on par with the US average for all cities of 21.84%: 17.06% of adults 25 and older in Fancy Farm have a bachelor's degree or advanced degree.

 The per capita income in Fancy Farm in 2022 was $26,605, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,420 for a family of four.
 However, Fancy Farm contains both very wealthy and poor people as well.